Letters About Literature

 Letters About Literature (LAL) invites young readers in Grades 4 through 12 to write letters to authors about books that have made an impact on them.
 In personal and reflective communication, readers talk back to authors about the ways in which books have come alive for them.
 In doing so, they assess their stake in books and reading, laying some of the foundations for life-long literacy.

 LAL receives letters from approximately 50,000 young people each year.
-The Massachusetts program, sponsored by the Massachusetts Center for the Book, is one of the most active in the country with anywhere from 3,000 to 5,000 students writing letters each year.
+The Massachusetts program, sponsored by the Massachusetts Center for the Book, is among the high-participation state programs.

 Students submit letters to age-group categories: